chethanm99/Go-CRUD-API/README.md

 The application runs a local web server and manages a list of movies in-memory.

+## Features

+*   **Full CRUD Operations:** Implements all four essential CRUD operations (Create, Read, Update, Delete) for managing movie records.
+*   **RESTful API Design:** Follows REST principles for a clean and predictable API structure.
+*   **JSON Data Handling:** Uses JSON as the data format for both request bodies and API responses, ensuring wide compatibility.
+*   **Efficient Routing:** Leverages the popular `gorilla/mux` router to handle HTTP requests and URL parameters efficiently.
+*   **Lightweight & Standalone:** Runs as a single Go application with no external database dependencies, using an in-memory slice for data storage.

 ## Getting Started

 Follow these instructions to get the project running on your local machine.